 President, Little Bird Marketing

 I think one of the biggest players in 2019 will be video.
 We've watched as it has risen in popularity over the last few years, but I think in 2019 it will become more of a mainstay in content marketing.
-People like visual content - plain and simple - and I think we’ve finally caught on to it.
+People like visual content - plain and simple.
 Look to see marketing strategies reflect this moving forward.

 Head Sherpa, SEO Sherpa